-Mr. Liu's individual/departmental goals include driving the Bank's business units and operations toward achieving the Bank's business plan; driving down the Bank's cost of funds/deposits; focusing on consistent and quality loan growth with a higher growth rate for commercial and industrial loans; using automation/process to gain efficiency for multiple departments throughout the bank; improving and increasing employee and client engagement; and updating and reviewing succession planning with the Human Resources Department and continuing to hire high caliber employees capable of successor roles to various management positions.
+Mr. Liu's individual/departmental goals included driving the Bank's business units and operations toward achieving the Bank's business plan; managing the Bank's lending, branch, and operations units to focus on driving the Bank's performance toward its strategic plan; driving down the Bank's cost of funds/deposits; focusing on consistent and quality loan growth with a higher growth rate for commercial and industrial loans and modest growth rate for commercial real estate and residential mortgages; using automation/process to gain efficiency for multiple departments throughout the bank; improving and increasing employee and client engagement; and updating and reviewing succession planning with the Human Resources Department and continuing to hire high caliber employees capable of successor roles to various management positions.